lithiumtech/li-android-sdk/lia-core/README.md

-# Lithium Community Android SDK
+# Lithium Community Android SDK - Core Module

-The Lithium Community Android SDK helps application developers integrate Lithium Community into Android applications, providing support for browsing boards, posting and interacting with messages, managing attachments, sending push notifications, and authenticating users.

-* The Community Android SDK is written in Java
-* The Community Android SDK packages are compatible with Android API level 19 and above
-* We recommend installing the SDK using [Gradle](https://gradle.org/)

 All native Lithium Community implementations using the Community Android SDK must use the `lia-core` library module.
 This library delivers the basic capabilities of authenticating and interacting with a community while adding support for third-party push notification providers.

 The SDK also includes an optional Support UI library.
 (See the `lia-ui` [module and readme](https://github.com/lithiumtech/lia-sdk-android/tree/master/lia-ui).)

-The SDK supports Lithium Registration authentication, Lithium SSO, and custom SSO implementations.
+The Core SDK supports Lithium Registration authentication, Lithium SSO, and custom SSO implementations.

 | Package | Provides |
 | ------- | -------- |